 In general, it’s a problem with the hosting provider that limits the PHP execution time to 30 seconds, or something similar.
-The solution is simply to close the pop-up window and refreshing the page by clicking “save draft”, or “update” button.
+The solution is simply to close the pop-up window and refresh the page by clicking the “save draft”, or “update” button.

 Then, you will find the uploaded image in your media library, and you just need to insert it in the post.
 The main idea here is that the image will be uploaded first, but the Uploader can’t see it.